HylaDev/HylaDev/README.md

-# Hi everyone
+ * Hi
-# I'm Ernest Yélian DOSSA
+ * I'm Ernest Yélian DOSSA
-# Back-end Developer
+ * I'm back-end developer with Django/Python 🐍
+ * I'm currently live in Nantes as part of a civic service mission